emcrispim/fg777controller/README.md

 1. Install/running FlightGear ([Site link](http://www.flightgear.org))
 2. Install/Select Boeing 777 ([download link](http://fgfs.goneabitbursar.com/official/777.zip))
 1. Copy the xml files from the xml repository directory to your FlightGear `Protocol` directory
-2. Run the FlighGear with the required parameters:
+2. Run the FlighGear with the following configuration parameters:
   * From command line:

         fgfs --generic=socket,in,20,,9009,udp,from_fgcontroller777 \